NemethNorbert/restaurant-website/README.md

   -Programatically generated Cards for the products

-  -The homepage and the aboutpage is static
+  -The homepage and the aboutpage is static, however the headers are easy to change and get the data, from a JSON.

 **ToDos**

--Refactor components in ReactStrap
+-Refactor components for readability
--Create final homepage and aboutpage
+-Fetch the data for headers as well
+-Build an admin site to update/change the data
 -All sorts of optimalizations